GaryZ700/Haskell_Blog/blog8.md

        , "          *****ENTROPY********"
        ]
 </code></pre>
 You see it, right?
 Just by adding spaces in this pyramidal fashion we are able to turn a diagonal word into a vertical word, which we can feed into <code>findVerticalWord</code>.
-But, there is one caveat, diagnoal words that go from right-to-left will not work with this schme, even though the above left-to-right diagnoal word does.
+But, there is one caveat, diagonal words that go from right-to-left will not work with this schme, even though the above left-to-right diagonal word does.
 This issue can bee with the following sample grid:
 <pre><code>grid = [ "L***"
        , "*A**"
        , "**B*"